Vanderhell/Vanderhell/README.md

 - RAM-only or storage-backed operation
 - optional WAL-backed persistence and recovery
 - embedded-first storage HAL
+- predictable behavior under constrained memory

 `loxdb` is not a tiny SQLite clone.
-SQLite is excellent, but targets a different operating point. `loxdb` is intentionally narrower: deterministic storage for constrained firmware, dataloggers, controllers, and small edge runtimes where predictable memory and a small integration surface matter more than SQL features.
+SQLite is excellent, but it targets a different operating point. `loxdb` is intentionally narrower: deterministic storage for constrained firmware where predictable memory, small API surface, and recoverable writes matter more than SQL features.

 **License:** MIT open-source core.
 **Commercial extension:** [`loxdb_pro_docs`](https://github.com/Vanderhell/loxdb_pro_docs) contains public API-level documentation for the planned/commercial PRO module set.